Minimal Mistakes Cheat Sheet

 Future posts

 To create a future post, simply set its date in the YAML front matter into the future.
-Also, set search: false so that the future post is hidden in the search of your website (if you are using Lunr as the search provider).
+Also, set search: exclude so that the future post is hidden in the search of your website (if you are using Lunr as the search provider).
 And don’t forget to set future: false in your _config.yml.
 If you want to view the post in your local built, use the --future flag to build your site.

 Fontawesome